Skip to main content

 3. Recent Fast Charging

-After Supercharging, especially at high speeds, the battery may be warm but the cells need time to stabilize:
+After Supercharging, especially at high power levels, the battery may be warm but the cells need time to stabilize.
+The battery management system temporarily limits regen while it balances cell voltages:

-• Regen may be limited for 15-30 minutes after charging
+• Regen may be limited for 15-30 minutes after fast charging

 4. Battery Age and Degradation

-Older batteries with more degradation may show slightly reduced regen capacity, but this is typically minimal (5-10% reduction after 200,000+ km).
+Older batteries with more degradation may show slightly reduced regen capacity, but this is typically minimal.
+Most owners report:

 How to Maximize Regenerative Braking